 Next Steps: Build a Bot

-The best way to learn is to do!
+The best way to learn chatbot marketing is to do it!
 It’s your turn to build a chatbot in under 5 minutes!

 Here’s one you’ll need: use a Quick Question to build a bot that collects a visitor’s email address.